edazpotato/usefull-discord-bot/README.md

 No support will be provided if you try and self host this bot.
 It is open source for educational purposes only

 # Licence
 This project is licenced under the MIT LICENCE.
-You can read more in the [Licence file](LICENCE).
+You can read more in the [License file](LICENSE).